jpthiele/dealii-Wiki/deal.II-in-Spack.md

 The deal.II suite is also available on Spack (https://github.com/LLNL/spack) -- a flexible package manager developed with High-Performance-Computing in mind.
 It is intended to let you build for many combinations of compiler, architectures, dependency libraries, and build configurations, all with a friendly, intuitive user interface.

+For a short overview of features and motivation, we recommend this short presentation https://tgamblin.github.io/files/Gamblin-Spack-SC15-Talk.pdf

 ## Quick installation on the desktop

 Add the following to `~/.bashrc` (or equivalent)